 4. One vexing issue for me in waste reduction is deodorant and toothpaste.
 How do you handle these challenges?

 As for deodorant, every body is different.
-Taylor House makes a balm baby brand that works well and is in glass jars.
-Aquarians Bath makes some -as do Etsy sellers.
+Taylor’s Natural makes a natural deodorant that works well and comes in glass jars or spray bottles.
+Aquarian Bath also makes some — as do Etsy sellers.
 But for me, brushing on baking soda with tea tree oil works really well.
 Put some baking soda in a tin with a little tea tree oil.
 Apply the mixture with a powder puff and you won’t smell!